-The business growth achieved over the long-term is dependent on our ability to draw value from our six capitals, which are categorised as Financial, Manufactured, Intellectual, Human, Social and Relationship, and Natural Capitals.
-As these capitals are largely based on our resources and relationships that are essential to our business, they provide stakeholders with greater clarity on how we maximise positive outcomes, minimise trade-offs and, at the same time, balance our environmental, social and governance (ESG) scorecard.
-We everage these capitals in a responsible manner to deliver our strategy for long-term sustainable growth and, most importantly, create added value for our stakeholders.
+The business growth achieved over the long-term is dependent on our ability to draw value from our six capitals, which are categorised as Human, Social and Relationship, and Natural Capitals.
+As these capitals are largely based on our resources and relationships that are essential to our with greater clarity on how we maximise positive outcomes, minimise trade-offs and, at the same time, balance our environmental, social and governance (ESG) scorecard.
+We leverage these capitals in a responsible manner to deliver our strategy for long-term sustainable growth and, most importantly, create added value